factor/factor/contrib/space-invaders/readme.txt

 Current Issues:

-1) The Factor GUI doesn't seperate key events into 'up' and 'down' events.
-Space Invaders requires this so we fake the up event.
-This causes a delay when pressing keys which makes the game hard to play.

-2) The Escape key does not close the GUI.
+1) The Escape key does not close the GUI.
 It does stop the CPU emulation process though.

-3) Closing the GUI using the 'X' does not stop the CPU emulation process.
-This needs to be stopped by sending "stop" to the process returned from 'run':
+2) Closing the GUI using the 'X' does not stop the CPU emulation process.
-  USE: concurency
-  "stop" swap send

-4) The best way of closing the window is by pressing Escape and then 'X' on the window.
+3) The best way of closing the window is by pressing Escape and then 'X' on the window.

 For more information, contact the author, Chris Double, at